 – J.T., North Carolina

-- 7 nights accommodations in historic manor houses, restored monasteries, and a former 14th-century fortress (double occupancy, private bath)
+- 5 nights accommodations in historic manor houses, a former convent, a 14th-century fortress, and an inviting village inn (double occupancy, private bath)

-- 6 dinners with wine, 2 picnic lunches, and all breakfasts
+- 4 dinners with wine, 2 picnics, farewell lunch, and all breakfasts

 - Detailed maps, written directions, and background information

 - Choice of mileage options on most days; total mileage of 148 to 184 miles

 - Support van to carry luggage, provide snacks, and offer assistance and lifts